Muscle Control not only helps you to better control your body, it helps you to better feel it.

 Note that this package has three options.

-Options 1 includes the ebooks: Yoga Basics 1, Yoga Basics 2, the ebook and video Basic Muscle Control for Stronger Arms and Legs (Frictional Arm and Leg Strength) and The Hip Control Guide (an ebook).
+Options 1 includes the following ebooks: Yoga Basics 1, Yoga Basics 2, The Hip Control Guide and Working Towards Wheel Pose.

 Option 3 includes all of the material from options 1 and 2.

 It also contains the first three videos from the "Muscle Control and Proprioception" workshop sereis: Action Vectors, Foot Exercises and Proprioception and Frictional Resistance.